noseka1/gitops-friendly-machinesets-operator/README.md

 This section provides instructions for building your custom operator images.
 If you'd like to deploy the operator using pre-built images, you can continue to the next section.

+### Prerequisites

+The operator is built using [operator-sdk](https://sdk.operatorframework.io/docs/).
+Make sure you have operator-sdk installed on your machine including the additional prerequisites as described in the [Installation Guide](https://sdk.operatorframework.io/docs/building-operators/golang/installation/).

+### Building Images

-Set the version you want to build.
-See `git tag` for available versions:
+Choose the operator version you want to build.
+See `git tag` for the list of available versions.
+Set the version variable:

 ```
 $ VERSION=0.1.0